Word of Faith Fellowship: Other charges

 On May 11, 2018, Jerry Gross and his son Jason Lee Gross were charged in U.S. District Court.
 The U.S. attorney's office claimed their business received $150,000 between 2009 and 2013 by claiming they had laid off employees who as a result became eligible for unemployment benefits, when in fact the employees continued to work at the business.
 Eleven former members claimed in September 2017 that Word of Faith leaders insisted church members take similar actions.

 Randy Fields told the Associated Press that during the 2008 economic slowdown, he asked to be able to donate less to the church.
 Fields said Jane Whaley told him to take fraudulent actions to keep giving 10 percent of his income to the church, calling this "God's plan."
 The Associated Press found six cases of companies allegedly making fraudulent unemployment claims, in which many of the companies' employees belonged to Word of Faith.
 Jerry Gross and Jason Gross pled guilty to wire fraud on May 25.

 Minister Kent Covington was sentenced to 34 months in prison in April 2019 for conspiracy to commit mail fraud.
 Diane McKinny pled guilty to making a false claim for unemployment benefits.

 The U.S. attorney's office announced in a September 26, 2019 press release that it ended its investigation.

 Documentary

 The Devil Next Door was originally scheduled to air on A&E on November 27, 2018.
 According to WLOS-TV, the church asked that the documentary not be aired because some participants were paid.
 A&E claimed the documentary was postponed due to the need for more information.
 The church hired attorneys to stop the broadcast, and a church spokesman said the reason for the postponement was "some serious ethical problems with paying participants."
 A&E had cancelled a documentary about the Ku Klux Klan for similar reasons.
 In July 2019, "People Magazine Investigates: Word of Faith" aired on the Investigative Discovery cable channel.

 Book

 Associated Press reporters Mitch Weiss and Holbrook Mohr wrote the book Broken Faith: Inside the Word of Faith Fellowship, One of America's Most Dangerous Cults.

+Support for political candidates

+In September 2024, the New York Times reported that a group of women members of the church volunteer at campaign events for presidential candidate Donald Trump.
+The women set up and disassemble the VIP section and handle media sign-in.

+Their husbands, when they participate, distribute floor passes and police the VIP areas.
+In 2022, members of the church donated to and volunteered for the campaign of Madison Cawthorn.
+In July 2024, members of the church also held a fundraiser for North Carolina gubernatorial Republican nominee Mark Robinson.